teena496/teena496/README.md

 ### Hi there 👋  I'm Teena!

-I'm a passionate software developer with a knack for crafting user-centric applications.
-My journey in the tech world has been a blend of creativity and precision, where I've honed my skills in JavaScript, React.js, C#/.NET Core, and more.
+I'm a passionate software developer with a strong foundation in full-stack development and a growing interest in data analysis.
+My journey in tech has been a balance of creativity and precision, where I've honed my skills in JavaScript, React.js, C#/.NET Core, and Python for data-driven applications.

-With a Bachelor's Degree in Computer Science and Engineering and hands-on experience in full-stack development, I thrive in dynamic environments that embrace innovation.
-Whether it's designing intuitive UIs or optimizing backend functionalities, I love diving into complex problems and crafting elegant solutions.
+With a Bachelor's Degree in Computer Science and Engineering and hands-on experience in building scalable applications, I thrive in dynamic environments that embrace innovation.
+Whether it's designing intuitive UIs, optimizing backend functionalities, or leveraging data for insights, I enjoy solving complex problems and crafting elegant solutions.

 ## Tech Stack